7 Kidpower Strategies for Keeping Our Children Safe – Video Series

 View the entire series as a Playlist, or select individual videos below.

-Dr. Harold Johnson introduces the series and together with Irene van der Zande, provides an overview of Kidpower’s 7 Strategies for Keeping Your Child Safe.
+Dr. Harold Johnson introduces the series and together with Irene van der Zande, provides an overview of Kidpower’s 7 Strategies for Keeping Our Children Safe.

 How to make an ongoing practice of putting safety first and using Kidpower’s Underlying Principle: “The safety and healthy self-esteem of a child are more important than anyone’s embarrassment, inconvenience, or offense.”